ksytwu100/google-books-app/README.md

 # Usage

 This books search engine is very popular for everyone to use.
 It features Login/Signup, Search books, save books, deletes books, and provides the book's self-Link that contains all the information about the book.
 The app provides a more convenient, efficient way to search books, and receive information about the searched book.
-When a user wants to use this app, in the terminal, type the following to invoke the app. npm  start
+When a user wants to use this app, in the terminal, type the following at the root directory to invoke the app. npm run dev

 # Installation